Blumlaut/EasyAdmin-docs/docs/install.md

 ## Getting Started

-To get started with EasyAdmin, copypaste this template into your `server.cfg` file.
+To get started with EasyAdmin, copypaste this template into your `server.cfg` file and restart your server.

 ```
 ensure EasyAdmin